krobelus/rate-experiments/README.md

 Features
 --------

+- check DRAT proofs
 - output core lemmas as DIMACS, LRAT or GRAT for accepted proofs
 - output SICK certificate of unsatisfiability for rejected proofs
 - competitive performance due to backwards checking with core-first unit propagation
 - option to ignore unit deletions, including reason deletions (flag `-d` or `--skip-unit-deletions`)
+- output several metrics regarding reason deletions
-- decompress input files (Gzip, Zstandard, Bzip2, XZ, LZ4)
+- decompress input files on-the-fly (Gzip, Zstandard, Bzip2, XZ, LZ4)

-The debug build comes with lots of assertions, including checks for arithmetic overflows and lossy narrowing conversions.
+The debug build comes with lots of assertions, including checks for arithmetic overflows and narrowing conversions that cause unintended changes of values.

 Rust
 ----

-We chose modern systems programming language Rust[^rust] as implementation language.
+We chose modern systems programming language Rust[^rust] for our implementation.
 Amongst the respondents of the 2019 Stackoverflow Developer Survey[^so-survey] it is the most loved programming language and Rust developers have the highest rate of contributing to open source projects.